Reports are created by clicking the Reporting homepage.

-- Click the currency conversion icon in the header.
+- Click the currency conversion icon in the top-right of the header.
 This opens the Currency panel.
 When available, the currency conversion icon is displayed in between Properties and the Share Report icons.

 - Select one of the following options:

 - Original Currency - Select this option to keep the currency as is.
 The original currency in the report will not change.

 - User's Currency - Select this option to change the currency to the currency of each user in the report.
 For example, you are reporting on salary data for users in the United States and France.
 Selecting the User's Currency option will display a France user's currency as EUR and a United States user's currency as USD.
 Note: An employee's currency is defined in Employee Salary Management.
 See Employee Compensation Administration.